VEZY/PlantBiophysics.jl/docs/src/concepts/package_design.md

 inputs(Medlyn(0.03, 12.0))
 ```

 We see that `A` is needed as input of `Medlyn`, but we also know that it is an output of `Fvcb`.
-This is why we prefer using [`to_initialize`](@ref) instead of `inputs`, because it returns only the variables that need to be initialized, considering that some inputs are duplicated between models, and some are computed by other models (they are outputs of a model):
+This is why we prefer using `to_initialize` from `PlantSimEngine.jl` instead of `inputs`, because it returns only the variables that need to be initialized, considering that some inputs are duplicated between models, and some are computed by other models (they are outputs of a model):

 ```@example usepkg
 to_initialize(photosynthesis = Fvcb(), stomatal_conductance = Medlyn(0.03, 12.0))